Ren-Logronio/expo-gluestack-animation/readme.md

 ##### ":animate" / ":animateProps" / animate / animateProps StyleProps

-> in cases where animate props are provided outside of gluestack styled() function, the provided values must be from react-native's stylesheet values, and gluestack values like "$0", "\$..", "\$rose500" will also not work
+> Note: in cases where animate props are provided outside of gluestack styled() function, the provided values must be from react-native's stylesheet values, and gluestack values like "$0", "\$..", "\$rose500" will also likely not work

 | property                                 | type        | Exmple value                                                           | Notes                                                                                                                                                                                               |
 | ---------------------------------------- | ----------- | ---------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |